 During 1996, the Company reissued 287,923 shares of treasury stock, issued 140,651 shares of common stock and 100,000 warrants to purchase one share of common stock at \$7.00 as a part of the acquisition of Lintel (see Note 2).
 The warrants were recorded at their fair value on the date of grant.
 In addition, the Company continued to raise money through private placements of its common stock.
-In the first quarter of 1996, the Company privately placed 167,482 shares of common stock and 83,741 warrants to purchase one share of common stock at \$6.00, generating \$284,720 in net proceeds.
+In the first quarter of 1996, the Company privately placed 167,482 shares of common stock at \$6.00, generating \$284,720 in net proceeds.
 The warrants are exercisable at the option of the holder, however, the Company maintains the right to require exercise of the warrants 30 days prior to a public offering of the Company's stock.